Skip to main content

 }

-This article primarily focuses on the details page's detail.js.
-For more details on the details page code, refer to detail.js configuration and frontend page detail.wxml.
+This article primarily focuses on explaining the detail page detail.js.
+For more details on the detail page code, refer to detail.js configuration and frontend page detail.wxml.

-In index.wxml, use the navigator component to navigate to the product details page.
+Use the navigator navigation component in index.wxml to navigate to the product details page.

 <navigator hover-class='hcls' class='goods' url="/pages/detail/detail?id={{item._id}}">

-Based on the product ID passed to the details page, retrieve the detailed product information from the product database by calling wx.cloud.database().collection(), then call doc() and filter the product by passing the ID.
+Based on the product ID passed to the details page, obtain the detailed product information from the product database by calling wx.cloud.database().collection(), then call doc() to filter products by the passed ID.

 const db = wx.cloud.database()